Voting machines are in the news

 This idea is not new.

-There is no evidence to support or refute charges of fraud,
+When no evidence can support or refute charges of fraud,

-A democratic government has only as much legitimacy
+An election and a democratic government have only as much legitimacy

 Elections are not a court of law where a defendant is